lakshmy1234/Streamlit_App/README.md

 ## Current Applications

-1. Card Validity Checker - Check the Validity of Credit Cards and Driving Licenses.
-To access the application click [here](https://card-validity-check.streamlit.app/)
+1. Card Validity Checker-Check the Validity of Credit Cards and Driving Licenses.To access the application, click [here](https://card-validity-check.streamlit.app/)